Study Areas:

 4. Caba, Episodes, p.
 75-76.

-5. "Dowse-the-glim," or "douse-the-glim," is an old phrase meaning to hastily put out or extinguish the lamp or candle.
-It is an apt name for a cave on a remote hilltop, as lights from a candle or lamp would be easily spotted from town, and the location quickly revealed.
+5. "Dowse-the-glim," or "douse-the-glim," is an old phrase meaning to hastily put out or extinguish a lamp or candle.
+It is an apt name for a cave on a remote hilltop, as lights from a candle or lamp would be easily spotted from town, and the location revealed.

 6. Washington Street, and the alleys behind it, was the site of much of Gettysburg's African American community.
-It is logical that slave catchers, knowing that the local Black community was actively involved with hiding fugitives, would start searches there.
+It is logical that slave catchers, knowing that the local Black community had been for years actively involved with aiding and hiding fugitives, would start searches there.

 7. Originally York Sulphur Springs, and also known as Petersburg.
 See Caba, Episodes, p.
 92-97.